This manual is for Emacs Muse version 3.12.

 This is a summary of keystrokes available in every Muse buffer.

-Call this after changing muse-project-alist.
+Call this after changing muse-project-alist

 A Muse document uses special, contextual markup rules to determine how to format the output result.
 For example, if a paragraph is indented, Muse assumes it should be quoted.